cuprit-gbr/cpak/README.md

 # cPAK

-This python script (and binary) can be used to manage datasets with cKAN.
+This python script (and binary) can be used to upload/create datasets with cKAN.
-It expects python3 and is tested on *nix systems.
+The scripts expects a folder with files as input that get uploaded.

 > The script is meant for admins only!